onbloc/adena-wallet/README.md

 - Read our contributing guidelines: Our [CONTRIBUTING.md](https://github.com/onbloc/adena-wallet/blob/main/CONTRIBUTING.md) file provides information on how to contribute to the project, including submitting pull requests, reporting issues, and suggesting improvements.
 - Open an issue: If you encounter a bug, have a feature request, or want to suggest improvements, feel free to open an [issue](https://github.com/onbloc/adena-wallet/issues) on our GitHub repository.
-- Join our community: For discussions, questions, or support, join our [channel](https://discord.com/invite/6eTSyZ3569) on Gnoland's Discord server.
+- Join our community: For discussions, questions, or support, join our [channel](https://discord.com/invite/6eTSyZ3569) on gno.land's Discord server.
 We're excited to collaborate and help!